IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/aws-rosa.md

 On Amazon Web Services (AWS), OpenShift can be set up in various ways, managed by Red Hat (ROSA) or self-managed.
 The steps below are applicable to the ROSA (Red Hat OpenShift on AWS) installation.
 More information about ROSA can be found here: https://aws.amazon.com/rosa/

-There are 5 main steps to run the deploye for AWS (ROSA):
+There are 5 main steps to run the deployer for AWS (ROSA):
 1. [Configure deployer](#1-configure-deployer)
 2. [Prepare the AWS cloud environment](#2-prepare-the-aws-cloud-environment)
 3. [Obtain Cloud Pak entitlement key](#3-acquire-an-ibm-cloud-pak-entitlement-key)